CODEPhylo/phylospec/website/src/lib/content/index.md

 # Introducing PhyloSpec

-PhyloSpec has three main parts:
+PhyloSpec consists of four main parts:

-1. A **specification for describing phylogenetic model components** (distributions, functions, and types).
+1. A **standardized way to describe phylogenetic model components** (distributions, functions, and types).
-2. A **core set of standardized components**.
+2. A **core set of model components**.
 3. A **modeling language** that allows to combine these components and describe phylogenetic analyses compatible with different engines.
+4. A **standardized way to describe inference engine capabilities** (supported components, limitations, extensions).

 ## Core goals